 Ramose TT 55:

 Ramose was a vizier at first under the administration of Amenhotep III then his son Amenhotep IV before he became Akhenaton.
 His tomb gives a good account of his dualism.
 Its engravings are among the finest of all Egyptian art.

 The tomb of Sennefer is justifiably, famous for its ceiling and the quality of its reliefs, as also its state of conservation.
 The craftsmen exploited the irregularity of that it to decorate it with vines, from where the monument gets its name “Tomb of Vines”.

 It is the village of the workers of the tombs of the kings.
 It is one of few communities which still exists in Egypt.
 Its inhabitants were called “the workers of the place of truth” (the valley of kings).

-In this lovely tour you will be surprised of the village and how it was built.
+On this lovely tour, you will be surprised by the village and how it was built.
 It is one of the oldest settlements in history.
 The village contains about seventy houses, with one main street in the middle.

 - Licensed tour guide.

 - Personal expenses.